 - 2oz Irish whiskey

 - 0.75oz lime juice

 All ingredients into a cocktail shaker, add ice and give it a good shake.
 Strain into a glass (with or without ice) and enjoy.

 Now it's time to make the best fruity mixed drinks at home!

 Even those who tend to order their favorite syrup straight up or on the rocks opt for a fruity mixed drink occasionally.
 With the 9 best fruity cocktails listed above, you'll be whipping up delectable mixed drinks at home in no time—and you'll be able to impress with drinks of all kinds!

 Want to take all the effort out of the equation while maintaining fresh, quality, well-mixed ingredients?
-Snag your favorite Mixly mixer to stir up the best fruity mixed drinks at home that will consistently satisfy and impress.
+Snag your favorite Mixly mixer (or two) to stir up the best fruity mixed drinks at home that will consistently satisfy and impress.